fvclaus/vsc-sort-json-array/.roo/rules/rules.md

 Find a way to remove the Typescript dependency from the bundle and maybe load it on demand or just strip the types instead of actually compiling to JS

 ## Rules
-- You MUST ignore ESLint errors in your output, I can format it myself later
+- You MUST ignore ESLint errors, I can format it myself later
 - You MUST make sure that new features have a sufficient test coverage
 - You MUST not use comments in your code, write readable code instead
 - You MUST not use comments to tell me what you did or what you are going to do